antonio-jf/portfolio/bycicle_analytics/README.md

 According to finance analysts at Cyclistic, members are more profitable than casuals so the main goal of this case study is to analyze the way both of this consumer types behave in order to come up with useful insights that may help converting casual into members.

-## How the data is being processed?
+## How the data is being processed? :control_knobs:
 The language I'm using for this analysis is mostly `R`, and due to the nature of the language itself I've decided not to use a `SQL` database for querying over data and just do it all in plain `R`.
 The data used for this project has been downloaded directly from [Divvy's website](https://divvybikes.com/system-data) and hasn't been included in the files corresponding to this project due to storage constraints[^1].
 However, any code used to load it, wrangle it, and overall manipulate it will be available in this repo.